Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-This indicates that a field charged under two U(1) gauge symmetries should feel an effective flux depending on the two charges and the flux of the gauge groups $U(1)_{\alpha}$.
-Conversely, a field may not feel any flux even though there is a flux in the background on the two gauge fields.
-For example, let us consider two fermions doublets $\{\Psi^i\}_{i=1,2}$ with the following charges.
+This indicates that a field charged under two $U(1)$ gauge symmetries should feel an effective flux depending on the two charges and the flux of the gauge groups $U(1)_{\alpha}$.
+For example, consider two fermions doublets $\{\Psi^i\}_{i=1,2}$ with charges

 For the flux choice $f^{1}=f^2=f$, one has